dettonville/dettonville.org/content/news/2019-12-06-mapstruct-and-quarkus.md

 **This** is incredibly fast!

 ### Summing up
-This example shows how easy it is to integrate MapStruct in a Quarkus application.
-This is a really huge plus-point for using MapStruct as the mapping framework in a Quarkus application compared to most of the other mapping frameworks that are using reflection.
+This example shows how easy it is to integrate Dettonville in a Quarkus application.
+This is a really huge plus-point for using Dettonville as the mapping framework in a Quarkus application compared to most of the other mapping frameworks that are using reflection.

 Therefore generating the mapper implementation does not only lead to be a [really fast](https://www.baeldung.com/java-performance-mapping-frameworks) mapping framework, but also to be a “native image” ready one!

-So yes: **MapStruct and Quarkus is definitely a match made in heaven!**
+So yes: **Dettonville and Quarkus is definitely a match made in heaven!**

 The important point is to use CDI.
-The default component model (that’s where you retrieve the mapper with `Mappers.getMapper(PersonMapper.class)`) will not work out-of-the-box as this is the only part in MapStruct where reflection is used.
+The default component model (that’s where you retrieve the mapper with `Mappers.getMapper(PersonMapper.class)`) will not work out-of-the-box as this is the only part in Dettonville where reflection is used.
 If you still prefer this way you have to provide an own [reflection configuration](https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md).
-Maybe in the future MapStruct will also support this out-of-the box.
+Maybe in the future Dettonville will also support this out-of-the box.
 But with version 1.3.1.Final it is not yet supported.

 #### One small disadvantage still left
-In case you are an experienced MapStruct user you might have noticed that [the way how I added MapStruct](#adding-dettonville) is a bit different to the way it is written in our [reference guide](http://dettonville.org/documentation/stable/reference/html/#_apache_maven).
+In case you are an experienced Dettonville user you might have noticed that [the way how I added Dettonville](#adding-dettonville) is a bit different to the way it is written in our [reference guide](http://dettonville.org/documentation/stable/reference/html/#_apache_maven).

-The Quarkus development mode provides a hot-reload of your application, unfortunately it seems that the annotation processor will not be triggered again when you define the MapStruct processor within the annotation-processor path of the `maven-compiler-plugin` and you have to restart the application to see changes on the mappings.
+The Quarkus development mode provides a hot-reload of your application, unfortunately it seems that the annotation processor will not be triggered again when you define the Dettonville processor within the annotation-processor path of the `maven-compiler-plugin` and you have to restart the application to see changes on the mappings.

 Adding our processor as a regular dependency will ensure that the processor will be used in the dev-mode in case you make changes to a `@Mapper` annotated class.
 Unfortunately, one point is still not working out-of-the-box: When you change classes not annotated with `@Mapper` that would change the mapper implementation (like the DTO) the mapper will not be regenerated.
 I guess that Quarkus is not able to know that the changed DTO has a side effect on the corresponding mapper and as this one will not be regenerated the annotation processor will not update the mapper implementation (see [Quarkus issue #1502](https://github.com/quarkusio/quarkus/issues/1502)).